-There’s no official dress code for your driving test, but, as you’ll be sitting in the car for around 40 minutes, being comfortable is really important.
+There’s no official dress code for your driving test, but, as you'll know from your driving lessons, being comfortable is really important when you're sitting in the car for extended periods of time - and you'll be in the car for your test for around 40 minutes.
 Wear something loose fitting which isn’t likely to get caught whilst you’re driving.

 You’ll also want to make sure that what you’re wearing doesn’t restrict your movement.
 Being able to change gears and control the pedals is obviously an essential part of your driving test, so ensure you’re able to move around in whatever you choose to wear.